 - A specific gift in your will.
 You can give a specific amount of money or items such as shares, paintings or property.
 However, this does not allow for changes in your circumstances or inflation.

 - A gift through a perpetual trust.
 By making The Salvation Army the beneficiary of an endowment fund, you will provide long-term and ongoing support.
 For more information please contact our Endowment Fund Assistant on 1800 337 082 or send an email

 Nearly half of all our life-transforming crisis support is funded through bequests.
 Without the generosity of our supporters in their Wills, we wouldn’t be able to help nearly as many people in need.
 According to new research from ‘Include a Charity’, 25 per cent of Australians want to leave a bequest to charity in their Will.
 But only 7.5 per cent of people actually do.
 This is partly because, according to the NSW Trustee and Guardian, “at least 45% of people do not have a valid Will”.

 Include a Charity week

 Include a Charity helps educate people on the importance of charitable bequests.
-In their words, you can help the work live on.
-If that’s one of your aims, Include a Charity Week runs from 7th to 13th September this year and you can find more information here.
+In their words, “you can help the work live on”.
+If that’s one of your aims, Include a Charity Week runs for one week each September.
+You can find more information on their website.

 Frequently asked questions